Shambhala Teachings

 --Chögyam Trungpa

-Shambhala Training Level 3: Warrior in the World
+Shambhala Training Level III: Warrior in the World

 Chapters 5, 6 and 8 from the book Shambhala: Sacred Path of the Warrior, particularly apply to the teachings related to Shamblala Training Level 3.
 In the book Smile at Fear: Awakening the Heart of Bravery, the chapters 10 and higher relate to the level 3 teachings and every level beyond those as well.

 Early on, the Vajra Regent Osel Tendzin was the main teacher of this Shambhala Training level 4, before other senior students were authorized to teach this.
-His level 4 talks are excellent examples for students and student teachers to study with respect to these Shambhala teachigns.
+His level 4 talks are excellent, foundational examples for students and student teachers to study with respect to these Shambhala teachings.

 Chapters 9 and 10 from the book Shambhala: Sacred Path of the Warrior particularly apply to the teachings of Shambhala Training levels 3 and 4.